enigma-io/boundless/UITable/README.md

 ---

-### Tableview methods (CAUTION, THAR BE DRAGONS)
+### Underlying table methods (CAUTION, THAR BE DRAGONS)

-A formal API for the non-React tableview base class has not been established, but if you want to take advantage of some lightly documented functionality, here are some things you can programmatically do:
+A formal API for the non-React table base class has not been established, but if you want to take advantage of some lightly documented functionality, here are some things you can programmatically do:

 - `table.jumpToRowIndex(number)` - programmatically scrolls the table to the appropriate row index